denkristoffer/filmbuff/README.md

                 ]

 ### Configuration

-Film Buff offers three configuration settings:

-- locale
-- legacy_mode
-- ssl

-`ssl` is used by default, but it can be disabled when setting up an instance of FilmBuff::IMDb by passing a hash with configuration options.

-    imdb = FilmBuff::IMDb.new({ ssl: false })

-`locale` can also be set in this a hash, but this options can also be changed as necessary during runtime by changing the instance variable value.

 #### Locales

-To retrieve information in a different language, either pass locale in the options hash when setting up the `imdb` instance or set the instance variable locale to your wanted locale once the instance has already been created:
+To retrieve information in a different language, either pass locale in the options hash when setting up an instance of `imdb` or set the instance variable locale to your wanted locale once the instance has already been created:

     imdb.locale = 'de_DE'
     movie = imdb.find_by_id('tt0032138')